viniciusaro/SwiftResolver/README.md

 However, this is not a good practice since resolving instances that are not registered yet results in a `fatalError`.

-Using an AppContainer as described in the [wiki](https://github.com/viniciusaro/SwiftResolver/wiki/Project-Setup) page, with a one time registration process that happens in the application start is recommended.
+It is recommended to use an AppContainer, as described in the [wiki](https://github.com/viniciusaro/SwiftResolver/wiki/Project-Setup) page, a one time registration process.

 ## References
 * [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection)